cloudintel/cloudintel.github.io/_posts/2016-03-29-free-server.md

 <blockquote>Ubuntu Wily with Docker - 2 x86 64bits Cores - 2GB of RAM - 50GB SSD disk</blockquote>

 I have to admit I'm impressed with how fast it comes into play.
-Starter VPS is 2.99 euro's, so about $3.40 for All American Glory.
+Starter VPS is 2.99 euro's, so about $3.40 in All American Glory.

 As of this writing they were still in the invite mode for registration.
 Hopefully I'll have more to come about this service.